How well do you know hummingbirds? Try this short quiz and discover some surprising facts about these amazing little creatures.

 - The hummingbird’s metabolism is so rapid that consumed sugars are used immediately to fuel the body.

-- Periods of torpor (rest with a low metabolic rate) ease the threat of starvation, but overall, they have to keep eating all day long to survive.
+- Periods of torpor (rest with a low metabolic rate) ease the threat of starvation, but overall, they must keep eating all day long to survive.

 - To survive long distance migrations (18-20 hour flight over the Gulf of Mexico), they bulk up their body fat ahead of time.